 Problems like mental illness, substance use disorders, and homelessness are more appropriately addressed outside of the criminal justice system altogether.
 Services like drug treatment and affordable housing cost less and can have a better record of success.
 (Source: ACLU)

-Our program was the outgrowth of an in-custody gang diversion class.
+Our program was the outgrowth of an in-custody gang diversion class (co-created by our organization’s founder, when he worked in a large county jail system).
 We understand the need of incarcerated men and women to receive treatment services and CBT-based programs, coupled with follow-up services after their release.